-Traffic Improvement $\Box $ No-improvement □ Adverse \square Safety Improvement $\Box $ No-improvement □ Adverse \square Employment generation Significant □√ Moderate □ Minor 🗆 business facilities will be increased which will accelerate the work opportunity for the local people.
-Hence, this road will be an income generating source for the local inhabitants.
+Traffic Improvement □√ No-improvement □ Adverse 🗆 Safety Improvement $\Box $ No-improvement □ Adverse □ \triangleright Employment generation Significant □√ Moderate □ Minor 🗆

+After completion, these roads will be enhanced and developed new road network for the Pourashava.
+The motorized and non-motorized vehicles can use these roads for communicating and transshipment of goods.
+Road side shops and business facilities will be increased which will accelerate the work opportunity for the local people.
+Hence, these roads will be an income generating source for the local inhabitants.
 The new road will minimize the frequency of the maintenance for three to five years after completion.
 Consequently, it will enhance safety traffic operation and pedestrians' movement.
-After completion, the drain will enhance the drainage network of the Pourashava and removing drainage congestion problem.
+After completion, the drains will enhance the drainage network of the Pourashava and removing drainage congestion problem.
 Thus, it will reduce water logging problem in the subproject area.
 In addition, new drain prevents the accumulation of the stagnant water on the road surface.
 Consequently, it will enhance safety traffic operation and pedestrians' movement.
 Furthermore, fixing of the street light will also improve smooth traffic operation, pedestrian's safety and social safety net at night.